 The 12 grapes at midnight

 Eating 12 grapes is one of the best known traditions.
-The custom consists of placing 12 green grapes in a glass and, right at midnight, eating them one by one, making a wish with each grape.
+This custom involves placing 12 green grapes in a glass and, right at midnight, eating them one by one while silently making a wish with each grape.
 Each grape represents a month of the year, symbolizing hope and good omens.

 12 grapes at midnight | TreXperience